Car Insurance : Illinois

 Factors Influencing Car Insurance Premiums in Illinois

 Getting a quote for cheap car insurance in Illinois requires research and rate comparisons between different insurance companies, even though Illinois ranks among the least expensive states for car insurance costs.
-Some factors that impact insurance rates in Illinois include:
+One positive factor impacting insurance rates in Illinois is that vehicle theft rates are well below national averages.
+On the other hand, the Insurance Research Council estimates that as many as 15% of Illinois drivers may be uninsured, which is more than the majority of states and pushes Illinois rates up a bit.

 Tips for Obtaining Cheap Car Insurance in Illinois